ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 In the diagram above, the table's rows (their column values on disk) are first ordered by their `cl` value, and rows that have the same `cl` value are ordered by their `ch` value.
 And because the first key column `cl` has low cardinality, it is likely that there are rows with the same `cl` value.
 And because of that is is also likely that `ch` values are ordered (locally - for rows with the same `cl` value).

-If in a column similar data is placed close to each other, for example via sorting, then that data will be compressed better.
+If in a column, similar data is placed close to each other, for example via sorting, then that data will be compressed better.
-A compression algorithm in general benefits from run length of data (the more data it sees the better for compression) and locality (the more similar the data is the better the compression ratio is).
+In general, a compression algorithm benefits from the run length of data (the more data it sees the better for compression) and locality (the more similar the data is, the better the compression ratio is).

 In contrast to the diagram above, the diagram below sketches the on-disk order of rows for a primary key where the key columns are ordered by cardinality in descending order:
 <img src={require('./images/sparse-primary-indexes-14b.png').default} class="image"/>